 We think it is safe to say that any month of the year you will not be disappointed when you visit the Hawaiian islands.
 Here's an overview of what to expect in the coming months.
 Not sure when to visit?
 Read about the Best Month to Visit, where we present an overview of each month OR take the quiz on our Best Time to Visit Hawaii page.

 Information Disclaimer: Details and information on this page, including dates, may change on a day-by-day basis.
 While we will be making every effort to keep these pages relevant and up to date, the decision to travel is ultimately your own responsibility.
-Please travel safely and keep an eye on our Special Alerts page for more information regarding COVID-19 and re-opening in Hawaii.
+Please travel safely and keep an eye on our Hawaii Travel Requirements page for more information regarding COVID-19 and re-opening in Hawaii.